Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/10/heinz-hopf-prize-for-claire-voisin.md

 Claire Voisin.
 (Photo: Caire Voisin)

-## Abstractions to higher dimensions
+## Geometry with algebraic equations

 For her exceptional services to mathematics, Claire Voisin will be awarded the Heinz Hopf Prize 2015 for pure mathematics on 2 November 2015 at ETH Zurich.
 “Claire Voisin is an excellent choice.
 The decision to award her the prize was unanimous,” says Urs Lang, Professor of Mathematics and Chairman of the selection committee for the Heinz Hopf Prize.
 Carrying prize money of 30,000 Swiss francs, the prize has been awarded by the Department of Mathematics at ETH Zurich every two years since 2009.